- Who We Are

 A: Yes, given the expected ease of certifying an Opportunity Fund and the timing constraints of investing the capital in Opportunity Zone Property, we anticipate that single asset funds will be utilized.

-Q: Will this program be compatible with LIHTC and NMTC investments?
+Q: Will Opportunity Zones be compatible with LIHTC and NMTC investments?

 A: As of today, we think Opportunity Zone investments could be combined with the Low Income Housing Tax Credit & New Markets Tax Credit, though we won’t know for sure until the Treasury Department releases its guidance.